dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 In the preceding code, the `Content-Type` returned is `text/plain`.

 For actions with multiple return types, return `IActionResult`.
-For example, returning different HTTP status codes based on the result of operations performed.
+For example, when returning different HTTP status codes based on the result of the operation.

 ## Content negotiation